SENSUIKAN!

 Movement

 Sasebo Navy Yard.
-The Sen-Toku class I-401 is laid down as the largest submarine class in the world.
-The class will carry three two-seat Aichi M6A1 "Seiran" (Mountain Haze) float torpedo-bombers capable of carrying either 1,764 lbs. of bombs or a 45 cm.
-(17.7-inch) torpedo 654 miles.[1]
-[2]
+The Sen-Toku class I-401 is laid down one of the largest submarines in the world.
+The Sen-Toku class will carry three two-seat Aichi M6A1 "Seiran" (Mountain Haze) float torpedo-bombers capable of carrying either 1,764 lbs. of bombs or a 45 cm.
+(17.7-inch) torpedo 654 miles.[1][2]

-During her construction it is planned to use the Sen-Tokus to launch a surprise air strike against the Panama Canal.
-The plan calls for departure from Singapore via the Indian Ocean and the South Atlantic to attack the Gatun Locks from the east.
-Ten Seirans are to strike the Locks with six torpedoes and four bombs.
+During her construction it is planned to use the Sen-Toku to launch a surprise air strike against the Panama Canal.
+The plan calls for ten Seiran to strike the Gatun Locks from the east with six torpedoes and four bombs.
 Destroying these locks would empty Gatun Lake and block the passage of shipping for months.

 8 January 1945:

 I-401 is completed and registered in the Kure Naval District.
 I-401 is assigned to Vice Admiral Miwa Shigeoshi's (former CO of CL KINU) Sixth Fleet as flagship of Captain Ariizumi Tatsunosuke's (former CO of I-8) SubDiv 1 with I-13, I-14 and I-400.
-LtCdr (later Rear Admiral, JMSDF) Nambu Nobukiyo (former CO of I-174) is I-401's Commanding Officer.
+LtCdr (later Rear Admiral, JMSDF) Nambu is the Commanding Officer (CO).

 Western Inland Sea.
-I-401 departs Sasebo for battle training in SubRon 11 with I-400 and I-13, but the war situation has changed for Japan and the Panama Canal operation is discarded.
+I-401 departs Sasebo for workup and battle training in SubRon 11 with I-400 and I-13.

 9/10 March 1945: The First Fire Bombing of Tokyo: